peterneave/rust/README.md

 - **Clippy** - better code feedback than the compiler
 - [creates.io](https://crates.io) - Rust's Packages Manager

+---

+Rust has large compile times due to downloading creates and compiling them into your binary.

 # Rust Language
 <!-- header: Rust Language -->